MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 I've seen version control frequently misused, abused or totally ignored by teams.
 One of the most common symptoms of misuse is when teams complain of regular merge conflicts.
 This is a symptom of the team not continuously integrating.

-Continous integration starts with a discipline, everyone needs to continuously integrate to trunk.
+Continuous integration starts with a discipline, everyone needs to continuously integrate to trunk.
 If your team has murmurings of their version control system not working or how they hate it you are going to be dead in the water trying to get more advanced technical practices implemented.
 Make it a priority to get any pain in your version control resolved.

 The pattern with version control is to do small little bits of work and merge or integrate frequently (in this case frequently means hours, not days).

 ----------------------------------------------------------------------------------------------------

-### Continous Integration Server ###
+### Continuous Integration Server ###

 Doing smaller bits of work and integrating frequently means that people work closer together.
 When people work closer together, it becomes important to make build and integration issues visible to the team as quickly as possible.
-To do this is you need a continous integration server.
+To do this is you need a continuous integration server.

-A CI Server, also called a build server, is a centralized server that builds your project whenever a checkin is done to the version control - it's responsbility is to build the code base from version control, making sure that everything is there and working nicely.
+A CI Server, also called a build server, is a centralized server that builds your project whenever a check-in is done to the version control - it's responsibility is to build the code base from version control, making sure that everything is there and working nicely.

 One of the big payoffs from a ci server is that it can make the general health of your codebase visible to everyone regardless of whether you are technical or not.

 For instance, in a couple of teams that I have been involved with we plugged a monitor into our ci server that we put up in the team room.
-Whenever a developer commited work to version control, our ci server would automatically detect it, rebuild the solution and tell everyone how the build went and the result of out automated tests.
-It used 3 colors - orange meant it was currently building, green meant that the last build was a success, and red meant we had broken something.
+Whenever a developer committed work to version control, our ci server would automatically detect it, rebuild the solution and tell everyone how the build went and the result of our automated tests.
+It used 3 colours - orange meant it was currently building, green meant that the last build was a success, and red meant we had broken something.
 Our team goal was try and keep the ci server green all the time.

 Making the ci server physically visible to the entire team helped us focus on sorting out integrations issues quickly and allowed everyone to keep it in the back of their mind that we were working together on the same system.